Marcodelloro/Pandemic-System-Identification/README.md

 `testScriptMHE_a.m`: Main test script to run the MHE on the whole horizon.

-`bayesMHEObj_a.m`: Function performing Hyperparameters Autotuning of the MHE objective funztion by implementig bayesian optimization.
+`bayesMHEObj_a.m`: Function performing Hyperparameters Autotuning of the MHE objective function by implementig bayesian optimization.

 `runMHE_a.m`: Function containing MHE optimization problem in CasADi framework.